ingernet/ingernet.github.io/_posts/2020-11-11-jenkins-bitbucket-sa-ssh.md

 1. Navigate back up to the top level of your Jenkins website.
 2. In the left nav, click **New Item**
-3. Call it "Test-ServiceAccount-Bitbucket" and choose "Pipeline" for its type.
+3. Call it "Test-ServiceAccount-Bitbucket" and choose "Freestyle Pipeline" for its type.
-4. Put something useful in the **Description** field for the next person who has to cleanup old pipelines.
+4. Put something useful in the **Description** field for the next person who has to cleanup old pipelines, in the event that you are sloppy and don't clean up after yourself after this test.
-5. In the *Pipeline* section:
+5. In the *Source Code Management* section:
-    - Definition: choose "Pipeline script from SCM"
-    - SCM: choose "Git"
+    - Click the radio button for "Git."
+If you don't have that button, you don't have the Git plugin installed on your system, and you're in a world of pain bigger than I can deal with in this doc.
+Go install the plugin and come back.
     - Magically appearing *Repositories* subsection:
         - Repository URL: the URL you would use to clone the repo <u>with SSH</u>, e.g. ssh://bitbucket.org/my-organization/my-repo-name.git
+        **Note:** this may initially throw a red error if it's a private repo, because you haven't selected a set of Credentials to use.
+Keep calm and carry on.
         - Credentials: this is where your hard work pays off!
 Choose the key you just created - it'll show up as the string you provided in step 6 of the last section.
-6. FOR THE LOVE OF GOD, THE BUILD SECTION IS MISSING AFTER THE UPGRADE

-# (┛ಠ_ಠ)┛彡┻━┻ #

-I am going to go ahead and commit all of these repo changes and put this article away for the night and not at all be furious at fucking jenkins
+    - *Branches to Build* subsection:
+      - "Branch Specifier" should default to *master*, and this is fine for now, since you're just seeing if you can see it at all.
+The caveat here being that if you have [changed all your main branches to be named "main" instead of "master,"](https://www.vice.com/en/article/k7qbyv/github-to-remove-masterslave-terminology-from-its-platform) use that.
+6. In the *Build* section:
+   - In the *Add build step* drop down menu, choose "Execute shell."
+A *Command* textarea field will appear.
+   - *Command:* Just type `ls` in this field.
+We just want to prove that we cloned the repo.
+7. Save your changes at the bottom.
+8. Back in the project overview window, in the left nav, click "Build Now."
+9. Click on the Build number that starts showing a progress bar in the left nav, then click the "Console Output" link to see what's going on in the pipeline you just wrote.
+10. Enjoy the output of the `ls` command you told it to run.

+Congrats!

 ## Related Links ##